fluxninja/aperture/docs/content/concepts/policies/policy-blueprints.md

 ## Generating JSON Grafana Dashboards and Aperture Policies

-The simplest way of using blueprints repository is to render blueprints into JSON policy and dashboard files.
+The simplest way to use the blueprints repository is to render blueprints into JSON policy and dashboard files.

 To generate JSON files, `scripts/aperture-generate.py` can be used: